Mahmudxon/Currency/README.md

 Check out our app on the [Google Play Store](https://play.google.com/store/apps/details?id=uz.mahmudxon.currency).

+## Support

+If you appreciate the project and would like to support its development, consider buying me a coffee: [Buy Me a Coffee](https://buymeacoffee.com/mahmudxon)

 ## License
 This project is licensed under the Apache License 2.0